Blosc/python-blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.14.3
+ Announcing C-Blosc 1.15.0
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-The main change for this release is that the pthreads library is not needed on any Windows build anymore.
-Thanks to Steven G. Johnson.
+In this release, the `blosc_compress()` and `blosc_decompress()` interfaces are now fork-safe, preventing child-process deadlocks in fork-based multiprocessing applications.
+These interfaces with BLOSC_NOLOCK were, and continue to be, fork-safe. `_ctx` interface context reuse continues to be unsafe in the child process post-fork.
+Thanks to Alex Ford.

-Also, the internal Zstd sources have been updated to 1.3.4; expect an important performance boost (can be up to 10%, specially for low compression levels).
+Also, a few bugs have been fixed, more compatibility with oldish compilers and LZ4 and Zstd codecs have been updated to their latest versions.

 For more info, please see the release notes in: